Spartronics4915/2024-Crescendo/README.md

 # 2024-Crescendo

-Spartronics 4915's code for FRC's 2024 season.
+Spartronics 4915's code for the 2024 FRC game, Crescendo.